Mild Traumatic Brain Injury: Doubt and Diagnosis

 Other groundbreaking research suggests that earlier head trauma may “prime” a victim of mild traumatic brain injury for more dramatic injury later in life.
 For example, a previous head injury may put injured brains on “high alert” status from prior injuries.
 Even if a head injury occurred many years before, researchers theorize that a previously injured brain mobilizes specialized defenses which somehow protect itself from future damage.
 If an accident victim was previously injured, then receives a subsequent head injury (even if the injury was mild and occurred many years later) their brain may be programmed to “over” react to the stress of their injury, no matter how mild.
 Injury symptoms are then multiplied in the subsequent brain trauma, and accident victims suffer a greater degree of cognitive and physiological decline (which may explain the greater incidence of delayed onset depression among mTBI patients).

 If you have been involved in an automobile accident, it is critically important to seek medical attention immediately after your injury.
 Take careful note of all of your symptoms.
 However, do not assume that a lack of “obvious” signs of head trauma (broken bones, lacerations, trauma that shows up on an x-ray or MRI) means that you have escaped without injury.
 Symptoms of mild traumatic head injuries can occur months or even years after a car accident, and can seriously affect your health and wellbeing.
-Let the experienced personal injury attorneys of Hardy, Wolf and Downing assess your case, help you deal with insurance companies, doctors and answer any questions you may have regarding your rights.
+Let the experienced personal and traumatic brain injury attorney team at Hardy, Wolf and Downing assess your case, help you deal with insurance companies, doctors and answer any questions you may have regarding your rights.
 Our experienced Maine personal injury team can help you and your family get the fair and just compensation you deserve.